 3- Using Windows Registry

 You can also disable device driver installation from Windows Update using Windows Registry.
 It is always recommended to backup your Registry before making changes to the registry.

-While there are quite a few software to detect the unknown devices and automatically download and install their drivers from their respective manufacturers, you can always go to the device manufacturer to download the latest compatible device drivers of your choice.
+While there are quite a few software to detect unknown devices and automatically download and install their drivers from their respective manufacturers, you can always go to the device manufacturer’s website to download the latest compatible device drivers of your choice.

-If you don’t want to take headache of finding the right device driver, I would highly recommend 3 DP Chip software which will automatically download the latest compatible device drivers for your basic system devices like motherboard, graphics card, sound card and network drivers.
+If you don’t want to take the headache of finding the right device driver, I would highly recommend 3 DP Chip software which automatically downloads the latest compatible device drivers for your basic system devices, like motherboard, graphics card, sound card, and network drivers.

-SlimDrivers is another wonderful program which will keep your device drivers updates and the drivers will come from their respective device manufacturers.
+SlimDrivers is another wonderful program that will keep your device drivers updated and the drivers will come from their respective manufacturers.